Prosecutors Fear Top Criminal Defense Lawyers.

 - Be able to spend more time and effort on a case than a court-appointed lawyer or an attorney who has taken on too heavy of a caseload.

 - Be able to gather evidence and statements from witnesses that are going to be called by the prosecution.
-Many witnesses, understandably so, refuse to give statements or information to people that were allegedly involved in a crime, for fear of their safety, or because they just do not want to be cooperative.
-However, these witnesses are often much more willing to talk to an attorney or an experienced private investigator about their upcoming testimony.
+Many witnesses are reluctant to give statements or information.
+However, these witnesses are often much more willing to talk to a tactful attorney or an experienced private investigator about their upcoming testimony.

-- Find and hire investigators that can investigate not only the alleged crime but also the witnesses that the prosecution is going to call to the stand.
+- Find and hire investigators that can investigate the alleged crime and the witnesses that the prosecution might call to the stand.
 If these investigators can find evidence that would make a witness’s testimony less believable, this could help your case tremendously.

 - Consult with experts.
 Different types of expert testimony may be helpful, and only the most experienced, skillful criminal defense litigators will know what experts are most influential, credible, and knowledgeable.
 An expert witness may be able to present evidence that would tend to show your innocence or rebut the prosecution’s evidence.

 If you want a free consultation with an experienced, fearless, and zealous attorney, please call Michigan’s Premier Criminal Defense Law Firm for a free consultation.
 Our trial lawyers have an unparalleled track record of achieving superior results.
 If you want someone who will fight for you, you are in the right place.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is comprised of nationally recognized and awarded state and federal criminal defense attorneys with a reputation and track record of winning!

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.